Arts & Sciences Communication Studies

 Pass/No Pass Limits

-Availability of Pass/No Pass credit in COMM courses is at the discretion of the course director and/or instructor of the course.
+Availability of Pass/No Pass credit in communication studies courses is at the discretion of the course director and/or instructor of the course.
 Although the department discourages Pass/No Pass credit for majors, up to 6 hours of Pass/No Pass credit may be applied to the major requirements.
 Up to 6 hours Pass/No Pass credit is permitted toward the minor, subject to the approval of the department granting the major.

 Course Level Requirement